Frying Pan Shoals Light: Structural conditions

 The light tower is accessible by helicopter and by boat.
 A January 2010 onsite inspection by an engineering firm that was contracted by the Coast Guard determined that the helipad platform can indeed support a helicopter and that the entire structure, while in need of repair, was structurally sound.
 The lower stairs to the light tower were destroyed by a hurricane and the mid to upper section stairs have experienced significant deterioration due to the salt environment.

+Since Neal converted to full-time employment as the executive director of FPTower Inc, the restoration has dramatically accelerated with now restored heating and air conditioning, donated steel and building materials, and solar energy sponsorships from several vendors.
+Explore.org has also maintained a strong presence supporting the streaming of live underwater and above water public feeds to encourage a better understanding of our world around us.

 The platform on the tower consists of two floors.
 The subfloor is a living area of approximately 5000 ft2 that includes seven bedrooms, kitchen, office, storage area, recreation area and toilet facilities.

+Trivia

+The light tower is located in grid square FM13, which is mostly ocean along with some coastal areas of North Carolina and sparsely populated.
+Grid-square hunting amateur radio operators often seek out subjects such as this for opportunities to log a conversation.